 .
 If your entity is indeed a component, you see Component in the upper left and how many of instances of the selected component appear in your model.

-- In the Components browser, you see the component’s name, thumbnail, and description at the top.
+- In the Components panel, you see the component’s name, thumbnail, and description at the top.
 Click the Statistics tab, and you see a report of how many elements, such as faces, edges, construction lines, appear within the component.
 Select All Geometry from the drop-down list to see statistics for all geometry in the component or group.
 Alternatively, select Components from the drop-down list to see statistics for all components in the component.
 Finally, click Expand to see components and groups nested within the currently selected component or group.